incubyte/code-aid-site/content/en/docs/Database/AdventureWorks2019/_index.md

 weight: -1
 ---

-This data base has 10 tables
+This database has 10 tables